 - 1/4 cup whole milk (or 2% milk)

-- The flour adding technique is also very important.
-Don’t just add in all the dry ingredients at once!
-Begin by adding 1/3 of the flour mixture to the wet ingredients.
-Mix on low speed until just combined.
-We don’t want to over-mix at any time or this will create a dense batter!
-Use a rubber spatula, as needed, to scrape down the sides of the bowl if needed.
+- This technique is also very important: Don’t add in all the dry ingredients at once.
+Add 1/3 of the flour mixture to the wet ingredients.
+Blend on low speed until just combined, scraping down the sides of the bowl if needed.
 Do not overmix or the batter will be dense.

-- Add the sour cream and mix again briefly.
-Add more of the flour mixture and mix until incorporated.
-Add the milk and mix again.
-Add the remaining dry ingredients and blend until incorporated.
+- Add sour cream to the bowl.
+Mix again briefly.
+Add more flour mixture and blend until incorporated.
+Add milk and mix again.
+Add remaining dry ingredients.
+Blend just until incorporated.

-- Remove the mixing bowl from the stand mixer.
+- Remove mixing bowl from the stand mixer.
 With a rubber spatula, manually fold the floured blueberries into the batter.
-Divide the batter evenly between the 12 muffin cups, generously filling each cup all the way to the top and a little beyond.
-Sprinkle 1/2 teaspoon of white sanding sugar on top of each muffin.
+Divide batter evenly between the 12 muffin cups.
+Generously fill each one all the way to the top and a little beyond.
+Sprinkle 1/2 tablespoon white sparkling sugar on top of each muffin.

-- Bake for approximately 25 minutes or until the muffin crowns are a light golden brown and a cake tester inserted briefly into the center of two to three muffins comes out clean.
-Allow the muffins to completely cool down while still in the pan.
-Remove when they’re cool.
-Enjoy your freshly-baked lemon blueberry muffins!
+- Bake for 25 minutes or until muffin crowns are light golden blonde and a cake tester inserted into the center comes out clean.
+Remove from oven.
+Allow the treats to cool completely in the pan.

-What is the best way to store muffins?
-Store muffins in a zip-top plastic bag with any excess air removed, or in an air-tight container.
+How to store muffins: Store muffins in a zip-top plastic bag with any excess air removed, or in an air-tight container.
 At room temperature in a cool dry environment, your muffins will stay fresh for 1-2 days.

 Can muffins be refrigerated?
 When properly stored in the refrigerator in a sealed container, your muffins will stay fresh for up to one week.

-How do you keep muffins from getting soggy?
-Before storing freshly-baked muffins in an air-tight container, allow them to sit uncovered on a baking rack for an hour or two.
-This will allow enough time for excess heat to escape (heat causes condensation) and for additional excess moisture to be evaporated.
+How to keep muffins from getting soggy: Before storing freshly-baked muffins in an air-tight container, let them to sit uncovered on a baking rack for 1 to 2 hours.
+This allows enough time for excess heat to escape (heat causes condensation), and for additional excess moisture to be evaporated.
 Line a container or resealable plastic bag with a paper towel or thin kitchen cloth.
-Arrange the muffins in a single row and then cover them with another paper towel or cloth.
+Arrange muffins in a single row, then cover them with another paper towel or cloth.
 Seal the container.

 - Method: Oven